ashwin713/ashwin713.github.io/about.md

 permalink: /about/
 ---

-I hail from one of the souther states of India, specifically God's Own Country - *Kerala*.
+I hail from one of the southern states of India, specifically God's Own Country - *Kerala*.
 To me, **making a difference**  in a positive way is the way to go.
 I am an Open Source enthusiast and an ardent follower of *Ubuntu*.

 Coding for me is a passion, it ignites the mind.
 I believe that in the right hands it can change the world for better.
 Let's code to make the world a better place.